 Foralumab is the only fully human monoclonal anti-CD3 mAb in clinical development.
-Since the discovery of the hybridoma technology, the production and manufacture of mAb's has become widely available showing promise in several autoimmune and inflammatory disease clinical trials as well as demonstrating mechanism of action and proof of efficacy in animal models.
+Since the discovery of the hybridoma technology a method to generate large quantities of a single (monoclonal) antibody, the production and manufacture of mAb's has become widely available showing promise in several autoimmune and inflammatory disease clinical trials and therapeutic utility in animal models.
 The first murine anti-CD3 mAb (IgG2a) was developed and approved by the FDA in 1985 under the name of muromonab, OKT3, (Ortho Kung T3; Orthoclone®) to treat allograft rejection in kidney, liver and heart transplantation by exerting its potent immunosuppressive effects, mainly due to depletion of T cells in tissues and thereby preventing rejection of the allografts.
 Subsequently, OKT3 was administered in clinical trials to patients with multiple sclerosis, T1D, IBD and rheumatoid arthritis.
 Although showing promise to alleviate the disease process, the mAb being of murine origin and extremely immunogenic in humans, was associated with a wide range of side effects that included the typical cytokine release or flu-like syndrome, limiting its clinical development.
 The side effect profile of OKT3 is a consequence of T-cell activation resulting in the release of numerous cytokines into the systemic circulation.
 These shortcomings of the murine OKT3 led to the development of a new generation of anti CD3 mAb's using genetic engineering of the mAb structure, as depicted below.